 The traveling exhibit Mummies re-opened at The Field Museum of Natural History on Friday, March 16, 2018 and will remain open through Sunday, April 21, 2019.
+[Update: Mummies is now scheduled to close on Sunday, April 28, 2019.]
 Entry requires either a Discovery pass or an All-Access pass.
 Discover Card and United Airlines are the major sponsors.

 “Mummies,” The Field Museum stated, “uses modern technologies to take an unparalleled look at the remains of the ancient people within the wrappings.
 With the help of CT scanners and 3D imaging, scientists can explore what these people’s lives may have been like and even what they looked like when they were alive.
 Visitors will be able to examine Egyptian mummies as never before, in addition to those from other places and cultures like South America.”

-The exhibit compliments two permanent exhibits: Inside Ancient Egypt and the Hall of Ancient Americas.
+The exhibit compliments two permanent exhibits: Inside Ancient Egypt and the Robert R. McCormick Halls of the Ancient Americas.
 “One of the unique things about this exhibition is the inclusion of the Peruvian mummification traditions, which started much earlier than in Egypt and lasted until the Spanish conquest [about] 500 years ago,” stated Curator Ryan Williams.
 “That seven thousand year history of Andean mummification is something most people have never heard previously.”

-This is a traveling exhibit that The Field Museum created which returned home in time for 125th anniversary last year of the foundation of The Field Museum after the closure of Chicago’s first World’s Fair, the World’s Columbian Exposition (1893).
+This is a traveling exhibit that The Field Museum created.
+It returned home last year in time for the 125th anniversary of the foundation of The Field Museum after the closure of Chicago’s first World’s Fair, the World’s Columbian Exposition (1893).
 “It’s been a great way for us to share Field Museum science with people all over the country, not just Chicago,” explicated Janet Hong, Exhibitions Project Manager.
 “Because the exhibition is back at its home base, we’ll be able to include some cool artifacts that were too fragile to send out on the road.”

 The Field Museum stated, “This illuminative exhibit uses cutting-edge technology to take a look at mummies in a new light.
 By using CT scanners and 3D imaging, researchers have glimpsed the people beneath the wrappings—people that actually lived thousands of years ago.
 Visitors will be able to explore mummies and artifacts with digital interactives, like touch tables of 3D scans of mummies, and see full-sized dioramas of what burials looked like.”